-The Manager is also entitled to an arrangement fee on investment, payable by each portfolio company, of approximately 2% of each investment made and monitoring fees where the Manager has a representative on the portfolio company's board.
-Further details of the Manager's fee can be found in note 4.
+In some instances, the Manager is entitled to an arrangement fee, payable by a portfolio company in which the Company invests, in the region of 2% of the investment made, and also monitoring fees where the Manager has a representative on the portfolio company's board; these fees are payable by the portfolio company.
+Further details of the Manager's fee can be found in note 5 to the financial statements.